thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 A Trainee Delegate is a Community Member, and not a member of WCA Staff.
 However, a Trainee Delegate is still expected to embody the full responsibilities of a Delegate, and shall behave as a representative of the WCA in accordance with the Mission, Spirit, Policies, and Code of Ethics of the WCA.

 A Trainee Delegate’s training period is not just an evaluation of their skills, it is an opportunity for the Trainee Delegate to understand more fully what is expected of them.
 Sometimes a Trainee Delegate finds that delegating is not a good match for them, and that is okay.
-A Trainee Delegate may withdraw their appointment at any time by submitting a resignation letter to their Senior Delegate with a carbon copy (CC) to the WCA Board and WCA Executive Assistants Team.
+A Trainee Delegate may withdraw their appointment at any time by submitting a resignation letter to their Senior Delegate with a carbon copy (CC) to the WCA Board and WCA Executive Assistants Team (WEAT).

 After 12 months, a Trainee Delegate will automatically lose their appointment as a Trainee Delegate, unless their Senior Delegate extends the appointment with approval from the WCA Board.